Protect against online abuse.

 Before an attack

-- Review your online profile and look on sites, such as search directories and the electoral roll, that contain personal information about you and your family.
-You may be able to get this information removed.
-This will depend on the site and the law in different countries.
+- Review your online profile and look on sites such as search directories and the electoral roll that contain personal information about you and your family.
+You may be able to get this information removed, depending on the site and the law in different countries.

 - Remove contact details and personal data, such as your date of birth, that is public on your social media sites and websites.
 Create a work-only email address for people to contact you.

-- Create strong and long passwords for your accounts or consider using a password manager.
-See our guide on passwords.
+- Create strong, long passwords for your accounts or use a password manager.
+See our guide to passwords.

 - Review content in your accounts, including emails and private messages on social media, for any information that could put you at risk.
 Remove, if possible, anything that could harm you if made public.